 Simply clean the valve using a carb cleaner solution and the warning light may disappear.

 There is nothing you can do if there is a problem with the sensors in your car, you will need to take it to a garage for repair.

-If you see smoke coming from the area which is a different colour than usual or if you can smell sulfur, try cleaning the immediate area when the exhaust is cool.
+If you see unusual smoke or if you can smell sulfur, try cleaning the immediate area when the exhaust is cool.

 The clogged diesel particulate filter may be causing this issue, though driving on a motorway for around 20 minutes may resolve the problem through the process of regeneration.

 Your turbo may fail as a result of using the wrong engine oil.
 You might expect the engine oil light to come on for this fault but there is also a strong chance that the diesel particulate filter light will also come on.